gbdev/pandocs/content/Video_Display.md

 ### Sprite Priorities and Conflicts

-When sprites overlap, the highest priority one will appear above all others, etc. (Thus, no Z-fighting).
+When sprites overlap, the highest priority one will appear above all others, etc. (Thus, no Z-fighting.)
 In CGB mode, the first sprite in OAM (\$FE00-\$FE03) has the highest priority, and so on.
 In Non-CGB mode, the smaller the X coordinate, the higher the priority.
 The tie breaker (same X coordinates) is the same priority as in CGB mode.